Update you browser

 About the course

-The global creative industries have been recognised as a vital business sector, generating jobs and growth around the world.
+The global creative industries have been recognised as a vital business sector, generating jobs and growth worldwide.

 'While the United Nations Conference on Trade and Development (UNCTAD) highlighted that the global market value of the creative industries was estimated at $1.3 trillion [USD], the Organisation for Economic Co-operation and Development (OECD) pointed to annual growth rates of between 5 and 20% in OECD countries.